Savyasachi-2005/AlgoVertex/README.md

 Welcome to AlgoVertex, your ultimate dashboard for tracking coding progress and insights!
 Our platform provides:

 Interactive Circle Charts: Visualize your problem-solving journey with dynamic progress charts showing the number of Easy, Medium, and Hard questions you’ve solved.
-Comprehensive Stats: Gain detailed insights into your overall performance, including:
+Comprehensive Stats: Gain detailed insights into your overall performance,
-Total Questions Solved
+including:
 Global Ranking
 Acceptance Rate
 Contribution Points